mitjakarki/pwp-project/README.md

 It is possible to populate the database with test data:

     flask generateTestDatabase

+After this a sql dump is found under the instance folder.
+The database used in testing is temporary.

 # Database testing
 The project includes test functions for the database in the tests folder.
 This is run using